 thread_pool_max_active_query_threadsis 0, the default algorithm applies as just described for determining the maximum number of active threads per group.
 The default algorithm takes stalled threads into account and may temporarily permit more active threads.
 If

 thread_pool_max_active_query_threadsis greater than 0, it places a limit on the number of active threads per group.

 The thread pool focuses on limiting the number of concurrent short-running statements.
 Before an executing statement reaches the stall time, it prevents other statements from beginning to execute.
 If the statement executes past the stall time, it is permitted to continue but no longer prevents other statements from starting.
 In this way, the thread pool tries to ensure that in each thread group there is never more than one short-running statement, although there might be multiple long-running statements.
 It is undesirable to let long-running statements prevent other statements from executing because there is no limit on the amount of waiting that might be necessary.
-For example, on a replication master, a thread that is sending binary log events to a slave effectively runs forever.
+For example, on a replication source server, a thread that is sending binary log events to a replica effectively runs forever.

 A statement becomes blocked if it encounters a disk I/O operation or a user level lock (row lock or table lock).
 The block would cause the thread group to become unused, so there are callbacks to the thread pool to ensure that the thread pool can immediately start a new thread in this group to execute another statement.
 When a blocked thread returns, the thread pool permits it to restart immediately.